pawelgrzybek/pawelgrzybek.com/content/posts/2019-06-06-apple-changed-the-default-shell-from-bash-to-zsh-so-did-i.md

 ![Supercharged auto-completion with zsh](/photos/2019-06-06-3.jpg)

-This one is absolutely mind-bending.
+This feature is absolutely mind-bending.
 To explore current location just press <kbd>tab</kbd> twice to traverse through inner folders using arrow keys.
 Thanks to [Dan Jordan](https://twitter.com/danjordan) for this hot tip.

 ![Supercharged auto-completion with zsh](/photos/2019-06-06-4.gif)